worldmodeldata/ontology/adinmo/critical_questions.md

 - Should we ignore these fields entirely?
 - Are there other fraud signals we should use instead?

+**Answer**: Partership ended - did not provide reason why specifically except that it didn't work out
 ---

 ## Priority 4: MEDIUM - Business Context